FastAPI

 PythonDataclassesPydanticFastAPI

 Both dataclasses and Pydantic models store structured data.
-Dataclasses are lightweight and built-in.
-Pydantic is powerful validation library.
+Dataclasses are lightweight and built into Python.
+Pydantic is a powerful validation library.

 Simple Rule: Use dataclasses for simple data, Pydantic for validation-heavy code.